-The San Diego Unified School District is the authorizing district of Innovations Academy Charter School Where possible, and at a mutually agreed upon fee structure, the school does anticipate purchasing services from the District.
+The San Diego Unified School District is the authorizing district of Innovations Academy Charter School.
 At times the district chooses to offer services to charter schools at a cost.
-Such services may include personnel review for credential and criminal clearance purposes, police services, food services or other services that shall be available to non-profit schools.
 The specific terms and costs for these services, and any others that the District may wish to offer, shall be the subject of an annual Memorandum of Understanding.
 Petitioner understands that current law mandates that the District provide oversight and performance monitoring services, including monitoring school and student performance data, financial statements and audit reports, enrollment verification, performing annual site visits, engaging in the Dispute Resolution Process, and considering charter amendment and renewal requests.
 In consideration of these oversight obligations, petitioner has identified a percentage in the budget that has been identified at law (Education Code section 47613) to compensate for such oversight services.